 Throughout our history, the Blahs have engaged in research to support the development of practice and to understand more clearly the needs of our audiences/participants and the impact our work has.
-We have undertaken research activity in partnership with academic institutions and the local bridge organisation, formerly CapeUK, now IVE.
+We have undertaken research activity in partnership with academic institutions and the local bridge organisation, IVE (formerly CapeUK).
 Research activity has taken various forms, including case studies and has involved Blahs’ practitioners and teachers working as co-researchers as well as the input of external evaluators and academics.

 We have now completed a piece of research that has been funded by the Paul Hamlyn Foundation connected to our school’s tour of The Vultures’ Song.
 Social, Moral, Spiritual and Cultural Development (SMSC) is identified in the OFSTED evaluation schedule for assessing the overall effectiveness of a school.
 SMSC learning has the potential to enrich young people’s lives, by getting “to the heart of what it is to be human”.
 But all too often, we hear from schools that SMSC provision is marginalised, and that they would like to reflect more deeply on how to integrate this aspect of learning.